escapin/sElect/README.txt

 HOW-TO run the E-voting System process:
 ======

- a) Run class de.uni.trier.infsec.functionalities.pki.PKIServerApp
+ a) Run classes		de.uni.trier.infsec.eVotingSystem.apps.SetupCollectingServer de.uni.trier.infsec.eVotingSystem.apps.SetupFinalServer

-    This starts the public key environment which is needed for registration and lookup of public and verification keys.
-    The PKIServer stores the registered keys at %TEMP%PKI_server.db - if you want to delete registered keys, you will have to delete this file.
+ 					de.uni.trier.infsec.eVotingSystem.apps.SetupElectionAuthority

+ 	This creates and stores the Public and Private keys of the Collecting Server, Final Server, and Election Authority, respectively.

- b) Run classes	de.uni.trier.infsec.eVotingSystem.apps.RegisterCollectingServer
+ b) Run class		de.uni.trier.infsec.eVotingSystem.apps.CreateManifestTemplate
-    and		de.uni.trier.infsec.eVotingSystem.apps.RegisterFinalServer

-    This runs the registration process for the collecting server and the final server, respectively.
+    This creates the template with the manifest of the election.
-    Servers will register their keys at the PKI environment and store the serialized keys to folder %TEMP%/eVotingSystem/server1.info
-    and %TEMP%/eVotingSystem/server2.info, respectively.
+    The template must be filled in.

+ c) Run class 		de.uni.trier.infsec.eVotingSystem.apps.SignTheManifest

+ 	This signs the manifest which will be parsed by the other applications.

  c) Run classes		de.uni.trier.infsec.eVotingSystem.apps.CollectingServerApp
     and 			de.uni.trier.infsec.eVotingSystem.apps.FinalServerApp

     This run respectively the collecting and the final server.

- d) Run class de.uni.trier.infsec.eVotingSystem.apps.VoterRegisterApp
-    	with parameter <voter_id [int]>

-    This runs the registration process for the voter with that voter_ID.
-    It registers its keys at the PKI environment and store the serialized keys to the file %TEMP%/eVotingSystem/voter$(voter_id).info.
-    This will run registration process for the voter with that voter_id.
-It will register its keys at the PKI environment and store the serialized keys to folder %TEMP%/eVotingSystem/voter$(voter_id).info
-    NOTE:
-    	we require that the voterID is a number between 1 and Params.NumberOfVoters:
-    				0 <= voterID < Params.NumberOfVoters

  e) Run classes	de.uni.trier.infsec.eVotingSystem.apps.VoterApp
     or		de.uni.trier.infsec.eVotingSystem.apps.VotingCmdLine